-POSPONED DUE TO COVID-19!!
+POSPONED DUE TO COVID-19!
+New date: May 6-8, 2021.
 At the “Dam Removal goes Alps” seminar, we aim to learn from experiences from all over Europe, demonstrate the potential for dismantling in the Alpine region and outline the necessary framework conditions for dam dismantling.
 Riverwatch CEO Ulrich Eichelmann will present the Altenau in Ostwestfalen as a successful example for dam removal and river restoration.

 DeDamming Tag Description.